NickFoden/sort-names/readme.md

 * Ability to run the script using the name of the file and a relative path to the unsorted-names-list.txt
 * Ability to sort by given names
+* Made more efficient if the list of names is very long